openvstorage/ovs-documentation/Internals/ALBA/README.md

 ALBA currently run a proxy service on the same host as the Volume Driver.

 Using proxy has some advantages:
-* We can easily add more protols to the backend (Swift, S3, ... ) without having to change the Volume Driver.
+* We can easily add more protocols to the backend (Swift, S3, ... ) without having to change the Volume Driver.
 On top we can add functionality to Object Storage solutions they don't offer out of the box (f.e. partial object retrieval, compression, encryption).
 * Each proxy has a local, on disk fragment cache.
 When fragments are retrieved from the OSDs they are normally added to this cache.
 Further (partial) reads might need them too.
 The fragments are in packed state (possibly compressed and encrypted).
 The cache currently uses a simple LRU victim selection algorithm.

+More info on the ALBA proxy can be found in [this section](albaproxy.md).

 ##### ALBA Manager
 An ALBA Manager (ABM) is an Arakoon cluster running with the albamgr plugin.
 It’s the entry point for all clients.
 It knows which disks belong to this alba instance.
 It knows which namespaces exist and on which nsm hosts they can be found.